d-bl/MAE-gf/docs/buildings.md

 The coloured dots indicate what goes where when translating the working scheme into a matrix.
 The black lines indicate one unit, the grey lines show where the other units connect.
 ![building pagoda's][build pagoda]

-{% include picts-left.html
-  src="../images/gf-pg-uni2.png"
-  alt="alternative unit"
+![alternative unit][pic-uni2]
-  description="The unit on the left looks more like the working-scheme.
-It works nice as a building block for the traditional pagoda, however, the matrix-scheme's for the other pagoda examples are harder to achieve."
+The unit on the left looks more like the working-scheme.
+It works nice as a building block for the traditional pagoda, however, the matrix-scheme's for the other pagoda examples are harder to achieve.
-%}
+<p style="clear: both"></p>

 [fish-gen]: ../images_wt/mx-fish.png
 [fish-build]: ../images_wt/mx-fish-bld.png